lovelysystems/lovely-gradle-plugin/README.md

         overwrite = true // optional (defaults to false) }
     ```
 - `S3DownloadFile` - Downloads a single file.
-Only downloads the file if the targetFile doesn't exist.
-  It should only be used to download files which aren't changing, e.g. downloading example data, as newer versions from
+It should only be used to download files which aren't
-  S3 will not be downloaded if one already exists.
+  changing, e.g. downloading example data, as newer versions from S3 will not be downloaded if one already exists.
 Usage:
   ```kotlin
   val downloadMyContent by tasks.registering(S3DownloadFile::class) {
     bucket = "<bucket-name>"